 Reid State Technical College's Special Populations Program may be of assistance to you.
-For more information contact Ms. Vivian Rogers Fountain, Special Populations Program Coordinator, at (251) 578-1313, email fountain@rstc.edu, or visit the Special Populations office located in the Administration Building.
+For more information contact Ms. Vivian Rogers Fountain, at (251) 578-1313, email fountain@rstc.edu, or visit the her office located in Student Services, Building 400.